bookiza/bubblin.docs/_posts/2018-01-01-introduction.markdown

 Bubblin is a longform storytelling substrate for writers and book makers.

-It is an "iPad first" social book reader that comes pre-integrated with a strong "developer like" book-making toolchain.
-Also see [Bookiza Abelone](https://bookiza.io) for *codex* publishing over web.
+It's a web-based "iPad first" social book reader that comes with a strong pre-integrated developer-like book making toolchain.
+Additionally, you might want to look at [Bookiza Abelone](https://bookiza.io)—the book *reification* framework for web.
+Overall, Bubblin and Bookiza are meant for *codex* publishing straight on web.

+Here's what you can do on Bubblin:

-- Publish a well-formatted corpus easily, manage your manuscript smartly.
+- Publish a well-formatted corpus easily, manage your manuscript separately using `git`.
-- Collaborate with friends across editions using the all powerful `git`.
+- Collaborate with friends, track and update editions on live books.
-- Create short stories and children's book in an instant.
+- Create short stories, picture books and children's book in an instant with immersive experiences.
-- Use online editor to preview responsiveness easily.
+- Reproduce crisp typesetting on web with super close attention to line tracking.
+Responsively.

-Create books on open web with razor sharp focus on *accessibility*.
-Create new kind of content meant for the
+- Create books on open web with razor sharp focus on *accessibility*.
+- Imagine new kind of books with AR/VR, webgl, shaders that's meant for the
 <a rel="nofollow" href="https://en.wikipedia.org/wiki/Post-PC_era">post-pc era</a>.
-Drive engagement and profit with [transparency](https://bubblin.io/pricing) and simplicity of web.
+- Drive engagement and profit with [transparency](https://bubblin.io/pricing) using the simplicity of web.

-The following document explains how Superbooks work and how you can quickly get started with your first book on web.
+The following document explains how Superbooks are made and how they work.
+Get started with your first book on web!

 <a href="https://bubblin.io"><img src="https://raw.githubusercontent.com/marvindanig/assets/master/bubblin.png" width="200px" /></a>